Tabs interactions are one of the most common interactions in e-learning. They’re super flexible and come in all shapes, sizes, and designs.

 - Comments: Use the comments section below to share a link to your published example and blog post.

 - Forums: Start your own thread and share a link to your published example..

 - Personal blog: If you have a blog, please consider writing about your challenges.
 We’ll link back to your posts so the great work you’re sharing gets even more exposure.

 - Twitter: If you share your demos on LinkedIn or Twitter, try using #ELHChallenge so your tweeps can track your e-learning coolness.

 Last Week’s Challenge:

-Before you tab through this week’s challenge, check out the fantastic collection of true/false variable examples your fellow challengers shared over the past week:
+To help you navigate this week's tabs challenge, check out the interactive fitness and exercise examples your fellow challengers shared over the past week: